 Luisiana: Fall in Love with Hulugan Falls

 Luisiana is just a small quaint town in Laguna, but its slowly becoming famous because of its hidden gem, the Hulugan Falls.
 Though it is already being frequented by the locals, it has been introduced to the world through social media.
 From then on, it was already featured in various travel shows and other publications.
-Its convenient accessibility from Manila further made it popular.

 Upon reaching the barangay we are assigned a guide and we were lead to the Barangay Captain’s house to register.
 We were told to write our names and contact info in case we left our important things behind, or God forbid, something happened to us.
 The environmental fee is PhP15 per person while having a guide has no fixed fee, or it depends on how much you will give.
 The discovery of this waterfalls is a great boom for this small town whose livelihood depends mainly on planting crops on the mountains.
 After registration, we started our journey to Talay Falls.
 We want to go to Hulugan and Aliw Falls, but according to Jimmy our guide, Aliw is already in a different barangay.
 He suggested going first to Talay and Hidden Falls before finally heading to Hulugan.